AmitRoy-EE/chair_apps/README.md

 ## Tests

+Unit tests have not been developed everywhere.

-While unit tests are not actively developed, integration tests are in place, that ensure each page loads without error.
+Integration tests are in place, that ensure each page loads without error.
 They run upon merge request.
+However, they only assure the initial loading of a page and do not mimic interaction with UI elements.